realityforge/gwt-appcache/README.md

 Sometimes it is useful to define a new configuration property in the gwt module descriptors that will define new permutations.
 A fairly typical example would be to define a configuration property that defines different view modalities. i.e. Is the device phone-like, tablet-like or a desktop.
-This would driven the ui and workflow in the application.
+This would drive the ui and workflow in the application.

 Step 1 is to define the configuration in the gwt module descriptor. i.e.